michaelberg79/carconnectivity-addon/README.md

 - **Error**: Displays only error messages.
 - **Debug**: Displays additional details useful for troubleshooting.

+### 6. Expert Mode
+Expert Mode enables the use of all native Carconnectivity functions, including those not available through the graphical interface—as long as the corresponding functions are supported by the add-on binaries.

+⚠️ Warning:
+This mode disables all content validation and safety checks.
+As a result, even a small mistake (such as an invalid JSON syntax) can prevent the add-on from launching correctly.

+Expert Mode is intended for advanced users only.
+To use it safely, you must:

+Be familiar with JSON syntax and structure.

+Refer to the official Carconnectivity documentation for the list of supported functions and expected parameters.

 ## Best Practices
 - **Only fill in the settings for the vehicle brands you own.**
 - **Do not share your login credentials.**